yic03685/Y/README.md

 In the beta version, the library would expose a global variable called `y`.
 In the stable version, it would be served in either amd or commonjs format.

 ## How does it work?
-The smallest unit in Y is a property, which is not a model.
+The smallest unit in Y is a property.
 Model is a collection of properties while the goal of model is only for providing properties a meaningful place to sit it.
 In Y, there are two types of properties **State Property** and **Computed Property**

 ### State Property